 Once you’ve compiled a list of appraisers in your area, call them to learn more about their services.
-Since hot rod appraisals are quite different than other vehicle appraisals, especially vehicles that have been historically restored, make sure the appraiser you select has some experience with hot rods.
+Since hot rod and custom-built car appraisals are quite different than other vehicle appraisals, especially vehicles that have been historically restored, make sure the appraiser you select has some experience with hot rods.

-Ask to see a sample of a hot rod appraisal, or at least a detailed list of what the appraisal includes.
+Ask to see a sample of a hot rod or custom-built vehicle appraisal or at least a detailed list of what the appraisal includes.
 Ask about the appraiser’s certification credentials and a list of references.
 Then contact those people to learn about their experience with that appraiser.

 If you’ve started your rod project with an original steel car, you may already have a title for it.
 If you’re buying a reproduction body or body/chassis kit, inquire about the paperwork the manufacturer will provide to help you secure a title before you make your purchase.

 If you’re buying a partially completed project from a private party, asking about the title is a key question before you make the commitment to buy.
 If there’s no title, you’ll want to research the titling requirements for your state to learn what you’ll need to do to obtain a title.

 Sometimes when people don’t have titles for their rods, they consider buying one from one of the title companies that advertise in the back of rodding magazines or on hot rodding websites.
 While these companies may try to represent their activities as legal, the practice isn’t always as innocuous as it seems.